TheMrRedSlime/NoIllegals/README.md

 Lightweight and efficient, ensuring minimal impact on server performance.
 Customizable settings to enable or disable specific checks based on server preferences.

+# Contribution

+@Host1999 - Bug where Enchantment books & Tipped Arrows did not have proper checks

 # Commands
 ```/illegal``` the main command.